exercism/go/exercises/concept/the-farm/.docs/instructions.md

 # Instructions

-The day you waited so long finally came over and you are now the proud owner of a beautiful farm in the Alps.
+The day you waited so long finally came and you are now the proud owner of a beautiful farm in the Alps.

-You still don't like to wake up too early in the morning to feed your cows and because you are an excellent engineer, you build a food dispenser, the `FEED-M-ALL`.
+You still do not like to wake up too early in the morning to feed your cows and because you are an excellent engineer, you build a food dispenser, the `FEED-M-ALL`.

 The last thing required in order to finish your project, is a piece of code that, given the number of cows and the amount of fodder for the day, does a division so each cow has the same quantity: you need to avoid conflicts, cows are very sensitive.

 Depending on the day, some cows prefer to eat fresh grass instead of fodder, sometime no cows at all want to eat fodder.
 While this is good for your pocket, you want to catch the division by zero returning an error.

-## Implement the required method

-Implement the `DivideFood` function.
+Also, your silly nephew (who has just learned about negative numbers) sometimes will say that there are a negative number of cows.
+You love your nephew so you want to return a helpful error when he does that.

+## 1. Get the amount of fodder from the `weightFodder` function

-You will be passed a `weightFodder` function which returns the amount of fodder available but also an error, sometimes.
+You will be passed a `weightFodder` function which returns the amount of fodder available and possibly an error.

-The error may be generic but sometimes a `ErrWeight` is returned.
-If that's the case you should handle this doubling the fodder amount you read from the method.
+If an `ErrWeight` error is returned by `weightFodder`, double the fodder amount returned by `weightFodder`.

-You should not handle any other error, return it to the `FEED-M-ALL`, instead.
+For any other error, return `0` and the error.

+## 2. Return an error for negative fodder

+If the scale is broken and returning negative amounts of fodder, return an error saying "Negative fodder".

+## 3. Prevent division by zero

-Return an error when there are no cows at all, preventing a division by zero.
+After checking `weightFodder`, prevent a division by zero by returning an error when there are no cows at all saying "Division by zero".

+## 4. Return a `SillyNephew` error for a negative number of cows

-Return a different error if cows are a negative number.
+Help your nephew by returning a `SillyNephew` error if there are a negative number of cows.